 We meet on Zoom the 2nd Tuesday of every month.
-Please contact Caroline at email@example.com for meeting details.
+Please contact Caroline at firstname.lastname@example.org for meeting details.
 Copies of the book can be picked up on the 1st floor.

 New members welcome!